danielecocuzza/danielecocuzza.github.io/_posts/2020-07-10-highschool-diploma.md

 ---
 layout: post
-title: "High School Diploma in Computer Science 🎓"
+title: "High School Diploma in Computer Science"
 date: 2020-07-10
+category: education
 ---

 I graduated from **IT Archimede** with a **High School Diploma in Computer Science**, scoring **100/100 cum laude**.